 Pressure: below the pain threshold

 For the next part, increase the pressure and compress the temporalis muscle against the temporal bone, without activating the pain analyzing system.
-Apply friction along, and after this across, the fibers of the temporalis muscle.
-During the effleurage strokes the practitioner’s fingers actively move along the temporalis muscle, whereas during the application of friction the fingertips (brought together) stay in the same area.
+Apply friction along, and then across, the fibers of the temporalis muscle.
+During the effleurage strokes, the practitioner’s fingers actively move along the temporalis muscle, whereas during the application of friction, the fingertips (brought together) stay in the same area.
 In other words, the practitioner uses the scalp elasticity to apply back-and-forth friction along or across the fibers of the temporalis muscle without sliding along the skin surface.
+Before using friction on the temporalis muscle’s belly, be sure to detect the pulsation of the temporal artery first and AVOID this area.
+If the temporal artery is rubbed against the underlying bone, it can trigger inflammation of the temporal artery (temporal arteritis), a potentially serious medical condition.

 b.
 Friction at the insertion of the temporalis muscle